Discover NAU Mechanical Engineering degrees and programs

 Mechanical Engineering, Bachelor of Science (BSME) Accordion Closed

-The BSME degree is accredited by the Engineering Accreditation Commission of ABET, and provides exceptional career flexibility and a broad range of opportunities in a wide array of industries, including but not limited to, biotechnology, aerospace, defense, energy, robotics, automotive, heating, and refrigeration.
+The BSME degree is offered through our Mechanical Engineering program, which is accredited by the Engineering Accreditation Commission of ABET, and provides exceptional career flexibility and a broad range of opportunities in a wide array of industries, including but not limited to, biotechnology, aerospace, defense, energy, robotics, automotive, heating, and refrigeration.
 This degree also provides a strong foundation for further graduate study in an MS or PhD program.

 Mechanical Engineering, Minor Accordion Closed